Azure/azure-sdk-tools/tools/stress-cluster/chaos/README.md

 ### Manifest Special Fields

-For kubernetes manifests in in the stress test helm chart `templates` directory that are wrapped by any of the `stress-test-addons` (see [examples](#job-manifest)[below](#chaos-manifest)) templates, several special helper fields are made available in the template context.
+For kubernetes manifests in the stress test helm chart `templates` directory that are wrapped by any of the `stress-test-addons` (see [examples](#job-manifest)[below](#chaos-manifest)) templates, several special helper fields are made available in the template context.

 - `{{ .Values.image }}`
   - The docker image published by the stress test deploy script
 - `{{ .Stress.Scenario }}`
-  - If using [Scenarios](#scenarios-and-valuesyaml), this value maps to the individual scenario a template for which a template is being generated.
+  - If using [Scenarios](#scenarios-and-valuesyaml), this value maps to the individual scenario for which a template is being generated.
 - `{{ .Stress.ResourceGroupName }}`
   - If deploying live resources for a test job, the name of the resource group.